What’s the meaning of recruitment? Let’s start with something interesting…

 5. Social media

-Companies using social media platforms such as Linked In and Twitter can easily headhunt for potential clients, which is increasing year on year.
+Companies using social media platforms such as Linked In and Twitter can easily headhunt potential clients, increasing year on year.

 6. Recruitment agencies